nalexn/ViewInspector/README.md

 ### Other questions, concerns or suggestions?

-Feel free to contact me on [Twitter](https://twitter.com/nallexn) or just submit an issue or a pull request on Github.
+Ping me on [Twitter](https://twitter.com/nallexn) or just submit an issue or a pull request on Github.

 ---